Dash1704/Sauce-Demo/README.md

 npx cypress open
 ```

-Once you have done so a Cypress interface will pop open and follow the following steps (See video below for clarification):
+Once you have done so a Cypress interface will pop open and follow the following steps:

 - E2E Testing
 - Chrome (or other preferred browser), and Start E2E testing in Chrome
 - Click Specs folder in left hand column
 - Choose any of the three testing specs
 - Tests should start running automatically